-Monteverde Costa Rica and Monteverde Cloud Forest Reserve are included as part of Caravan Tours’ fully escorted, all inclusive Costa Rica Tours.
+Monteverde Costa Rica and Monteverde Cloud Forest Reserve are included as part of our fully escorted, all inclusive Costa Rica Tours by Caravan Tours.
 These very affordable, all inclusive 9-day tours are exceptionally priced for people travelling alone, in doubles, or in groups.

-Check out Caravan’s Costa Rica Tours reviews page to read what others have said about Monteverde Cloud Forest Reserve and Caravan’s fully escorted Costa Rica tours.
+Check out Caravan’s Costa Rica Tour reviews page to read what others have said about Monteverde Cloud Forest Reserve and Caravan’s fully escorted Costa Rica tours.